iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/move-objects.md

 How to select and move objects (german)
 {% endembed %}

-## Moving objects in the 2D-panel:
+## Moving objects in the 2D View:

-In the [2D-panel](../user-interface/the-2d-panel.md), objects can be moved by using the handle that appears as soon as an object is selected.
+In the [2D View](../user-interface/the-2d-view.md), objects can be moved by using the handle that appears as soon as an object is selected.
 To move the object unrestricted by **dragging the circle** in the middle of the handle.
 To move the object along a specific axis **drag the arrow** of the respective direction.

 ![](../../../.gitbook/assets/iVP_Planning_ObjectInteraction_2DMoveObjects.png)